SlimRunner/advent-of-cpp/readme.md

 * It went smoothly.
 * I scanned the field both through x and y individually.
 In the first pass I stored the galaxies in a map while storing their vertical shift with a running total of empty lines.
 The second pass simply updated the horizontal shift.
 Lastly I iterated over all the pairs while adding their distance.
 #### Part 2
+* It went smoothly.
+* I already had the line shifts separated from the original distances so it was simply a matter of multiplying those shifts by `n - 1` accounting for the fact that the original shifts already signify a doubling.

 <!-- ---
 ### Day \#